Drumright woman, 35, dies after crash early Saturday in Payne County

 Troopers say speed was a factor in the crash that left a Drumright woman dead early Saturday.

-Felicia Bradley, 35, was reportedly driving a 2009 Pontiac G6 on North Norfolk Road near Cushing about 4:30 a.m.
-The vehicle went off the road to the right, according to a report from Oklahoma Highway Patrol.
-She reportedly overcorrected, crossed the center line and went off the other side of the road.
+Felicia Bradley, 35, was driving a 2009 Pontiac G6 on North Norfolk Road near Cushing about 4:30 a.m. when the vehicle went off the road to the right, according to a report from Oklahoma Highway Patrol.
+Troopers said she overcorrected, sending the car off the other side of the road.

 A passenger, a 34-year-old woman from Drumright, was ejected when the vehicle struck a tree.
 She was air-lifted to a Tulsa hospital in critical condition, according to troopers.

-Bradley was declared dead at the scene after rescue crews freed her after being pinned about two hours, troopers said.
-Neither occupant was wearing a seat belt, the report states.
+Bradley was pinned in the wreckage about two hours and was declared dead at the scene, troopers said.
+Neither woman was wearing a seat belt, the report states.

-According to the report from troopers at the scene, there was an odor of alcohol detected.
+According to the report from troopers at the scene, an odor of alcohol was detected.
 Speed is listed as the cause of the crash.